aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_04_Diffusion_Implicit.md

 print(f'Time integration required {nt} steps')
 ```

-As expected, the algorithm in matrix form gives nearly identical results as in vector form.
+As expected, the algorithm in matrix form gives nearly identical results as in component form.
 The tiny differences are due to round-off errors.

-We note that the algorithm implemented in a matrix form is two times slower than that implemented in a vector form.
+We note that the algorithm implemented in a matrix form is two times slower than that implemented in a component form.

 Let's turn our attention to the implicit algorithms.
 For these, there is no limit on the time step but we still want to achieve the desired precision.